 You’ll also need to be clued up on the local laws, which may be different to back home.
 In some countries like Singapore, something as simple as littering could get you a massive fine.
 Other countries may also have completely laws regarding employment and driving.

-As for general customs, there could be ways to dress that are frowned upon or ways of greeting that you’ll want to stick to (i.e. shaking with your left hand in some countries is an insult, whilst something as simple as waving could be misinterpreted in Greece).
+As for general customs, there could be ways to dress that are frowned upon or ways of greeting that you’ll want to stick to (i.e. shaking with your left hand in some countries is an insult, whilst something as simple as waving is a no-no in Greece.

 Will you be bringing your possessions over?